boobo94/boobo94.github.io/_posts/2021/10/2021-10-28-unserialize-php-in-nodejs.md

 > A less obvious conversion is array('a', 'b') which will be converted to {"0": "a", "1": "b"}.
 Quite annoying, and it will be fixed if necessary (this means I won't work on this issue unless you really need it, but I agree this is not normal behavior).

-As mentioned in the beginning of this article, Note that array() will be converted to {} and not [].
 Having this context you cannot handle array functions, instead manipulate the objects:

 ```js
 const objectArray = {